 Each day, JOTF works relentlessly to eliminate obstacles to meaningful, stable employment through investments in adult education and skills training, effective public policy reform, and cutting-edge research.
-By doing so, we’re able to consistently help low-wage workers advance to high-paying jobs and create paths for workers from every possible background to thrive and prosper.
+By doing so, we can consistently help low-wage workers advance to high-paying jobs and create paths for workers from every possible background to thrive and prosper.

-Project JumpStart is an 87-hour pre-apprenticeship construction training program for Baltimore City residents managed by JOTF and Associated Builders and Contractors.
+The BetterU Construction Training is an 87-hour pre-apprenticeship construction program for Baltimore City residents, which is owned and operated by the Job Opportunities Task Force (JOTF).
 Training includes construction math, tool training, safety skills and certifications, and entry-level skills in electrical, plumbing and carpentry.

-- Since 2006, over 1,000 Baltimore residents with significant employment challenges enrolled
+- JOTF has trained over 1,200 Baltimore residents with significant employment challenges enrolled

-- 80% of graduates were placed in industry employment with an $13/hr average starting wage
+- 80% of graduates were placed in industry employment with a $15/hr average starting wage

 Public Policy & Advocacy

-Our policy team focuses on advancing public policy initiatives that improve the economic opportunities and well-being of Maryland’s low-income workers.
+Our policy team focuses on advancing public policy initiatives that improve Maryland’s low-income workers’ economic opportunities and well-being.
 JOTF’s public policy priorities focus on:

 - Adult education, post-secondary access and affordability